catornot/bp-ort/README.md

 Other features that this plugin offers
 - auto mp_box loading
 - disabling the limit on players in sp maybe?
-- bringing back a less extensive version of r_drawworld (TODO: improve it)
+- bringing back a less extensive version of r_drawworld
 - name uwufication (by default)
 - name changing (maybe sq api at some point)
 - "other testing functionality"